 A hurricane warning was posted for the Texas coast from Baffin Bay, 100 miles (160 kilometers) south to the mouth of the Rio Grande river and on a further 225 miles (360 kilometers) to La Cruz, Mexico.
 Except for the border area itself, both regions are lightly populated.

 Workers along the South Texas coast were clearing drainage ditches, filling sandbags and positioning heavy equipment and water pumps as well as preparing emergency shelters.
 Some cities also handed out sandbags to residents and urged people to make preparations.

-Mexico’s Gulf coast braced for heavy rains like those that fell on southern areas and parts of Central America earlier.
+Mexico’s northern Gulf coast braced for heavy rains like those that fell on southern areas and parts of Central America earlier.